 Once you’ve chosen and installed your signs, revisit your lighting approach to ensure they’re readily visible at all hours.

-Unexpected events occur in parking facilities, whether a stolen vehicle, theft of belongings, or a criminal threat.
-When emergencies arise, people want to know help is readily available.
-Emergency stations provide that assistance, putting guests into contact with a professional immediately to facilitate an appropriate response.
+Unexpected events occur in parking facilities, such as a stolen vehicle, theft of belongings, or a criminal threat.
+When emergencies arise, people want to know that help is readily available.
+Emergency stations provide that assistance, putting guests in contact with a professional immediately to facilitate an appropriate response.

 Modern options range from wall-mounted call boxes to towers with push-button beacons that quickly pinpoint the requester’s location.
 Cameras with intercom capabilities are also available, providing security personnel with real-time video footage to inform their response.
 When designing an emergency station strategy, consider the following: